SAIIsmael/SAIIsmael/readme.md

 # Ismael L. Sai

 Software engineer based in Canada, building solid systems across the stack.
-I work mostly with modern web tech, but I’m drawn to the craft of software as a whole — clean architecture, meaningful abstractions, and thoughtful design.
+I work mostly with modern web tech, but I’m drawn to the craft of software as a whole.
+Clean architecture, meaningful abstractions, and thoughtful design.

 ## My Experience